orcfax/Incidents/README.md

 with the rationale for their implementation complete with ISO citations.

 ## Trigger
-This section will have 5 broad categories to choose from:
+This section will have 5 broad categories to choose from (ISO 27002:2022, 67):

 * suspected malware infections
 * access violations
 * anomalous system behaviors
 * human errors
 * unauthorized access attempts
-(ISO 27002:2022, 67)

 ## Date
 The date will follow the YYYY-MM-DD convention, but a timestamp is not required.